 Difference between Lac Bangles of Rajasthan and Hyderabad

 To me, jewelry and accessories always came across as frivolous things.
 Things that we can very much live without.
-Most of the times they are things that belonged to others.
+Most of the time they are things that belonged to others.
 It was while roaming around in these streets that I realized the amount of effort that goes into making every single bangle.
 It is humbling to see the number of hands a bangle passes through before it reaches the wearer.
 There are so many families involved in this business.

 I suddenly wanted to pick up some.
 And I did pick up a few simple bangles in stone.
 I am definitely more respectful towards them after this walk.
 For they are not just vanities but bread for many people working in that industry.

-Pearls at Laad Bazaar in Hyderabad
+Pearls at Laad Bazaar

 You will see strings of pearls, mostly in white or off-white hanging everywhere.
 There are neckpieces, earrings, and bangles in pearls teasing you.
 However, I liked the big irregular pearls in unusual colors like smoky grey.